cyriltw/academic-kickstart/content/authors/cyril/_index.md

 - Visitors
 ---

  Hello there.
 I study how we can predict human disagreements during human annotation using machine learning.
 This work is helpful when we want to model human disagreements, which is conventionally considered *annotation noise*.
 Following recent breakthroughs in machine learning research has shown instances where the algorithms being biased towards specific groups.
-I'm PhD student at the [Lab for Population Intelligence](https://www.rit.edu/lpi/) at RIT led by Professor Chris Homan.
+I'm PhD student at the [Lab for Population Intelligence](https://www.rit.edu/lpi/) at RIT led by Professor [Christopher Homan](https://www.rit.edu/lpi/christopher-homan).

  In parallel, I'm also working with University of Kelaniya in Sri Lanka to build an electronic medical record system for the entity of Sri Lanka.

  My previous research also comes from sociolinguistics, studying the evolution of *Sri Lankan English* across multiple generations.

+ I enjoy DevOPS side of systems and building systems that are end to end.

- I envy sleep, but at the same time traveling.
+ When I'm not at my desk, I envy traveling.